sguox002/leetcode/leetcode-all.md

 Most time, greedy approach is incorrect.
 So use it by caution. greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-502	IPO    		40.9%	Hard
+at most finish k distinct projects. given a list of projects with profit[i] and min capital C[i] needed.
+Initially we have capital W. Once finished the project the profit is added to the capital. return the final max capital.
+- combine capital + profit (discard zero profit projects)
+- sort by capital
+- add all projects with <current capital into heap
+- choose the one with max profit.

+->>

+<<-555	Split Concatenated Strings    		42.6%	Medium
+given a list of strings, and concat them together into a loop.
+Each string you can choose to reverse or not. find the largest string after cut the loop. you need to connect using the given order.
+idea: connect them in ascending (each word) order, the other way is connected them in descending order. loop and use ith string for the cut position, and get the global max.
+->>

+<<-556	Next Greater Element III    		31.9%	Medium
+find the smallest integer > n with the same digits as n.
+- digits in reverse sorted, then we do not have larger one
+- otherwise, we find the next_permutation. (we also have prev_permutation)
+next_permutation:
+- from right to left find the first one a[i]<a[i+1]
+- swap with A[i] with right smallest digit >A[i]
+- reverse the right to make it sorted.
+124654->125644->125446 ->>

+<<-575	Distribute Candies    		61.6%	Easy
+given n candies candy[i] is the candy type.
+Only eat n/2 candies, return the max number of types she can eat. (n is even) min(n/2,type.size())
+->>

 <<-621	Task Scheduler    		51.1%	Medium
 different tasks A-Z. and can be arranged in any order.